grafana/beyla/README.md

 First, download and unpack the latest release from the [Github releases page](https://github.com/grafana/beyla/releases).
 The release should contain the `./beyla` executable.

-Beyla supports multiple exposition format (Prometheus, OpenTelemetry metrics, Single Span traces), and multiple ways to find the service to be instrumented (by network port, executable name, process ID).
+Beyla supports multiple ways to find the service to be instrumented (by network port, executable name, process ID), and multiple exposition formats (Prometheus, OpenTelemetry metrics, Single Span traces).

-For getting started, we'll tell Beyla to instrument the service running on port 8080 (our example service) and expose metrics in Prometheus on port 9400.
+For getting started, we'll tell Beyla to instrument the service running on port 8080 (our example service) and expose metrics in Prometheus format on port 9400.

 ```
 export BEYLA_PROMETHEUS_PORT=9400